sethspr/sethspr/README.md

 </div>

 ---
-* 🔭 I’m currently working on an [escrow-powered budgeting app](https://github.com/sethspr/SubCycle) to disperse payments to all your subscription services.
+* 🔭 I’m currently working on my portfolio website where I can showcase my programs like this [escrow-powered budgeting app](https://github.com/sethspr/SubCycle); which disperse payments to all your subscription services.
-* 🌱 I’m currently learning Unity and C#.
+* 🌱 I’m currently upskilling my proficiency with Python.
 * 💬 Ask me about anything related to Elevators.
 Seriously, I worked with elevators for a decade and can answer all your Mythbuster-type questions.
 * ⚡ Fun fact: I was born with 11 fingers.
 Although I currently only have 10 per the status quo.